 Verse Development: Solve "Second Verse Hell" quickly and easily by learning to what to look for in a title and how to develop the flow of ideas BEFORE you waste time writing a lyric that dead-ends is some dark alley.
 Learn how to advance your ideas so the song gains rather than loses interest as it moves forward.
 Find out how to create a chorus or refrain that can be repeated effectively without having to change the words each time.
 This seminar will save you time and channel your energies efficiently, allowing you to write more songs and better songs.

 Point of View: Choosing the Best Lens

-Master Class: Pat's Masterclasses are legendary.
+Master Class - submissions required: Pat's Master Classes are legendary.
 In these events, watch him take already strong songs and put them through a workout until they emerge trim and toned.
-In the 2 hour session, Pat will look at 2-3 songs, taking time to work out any kinks, focusing on prosody between the intent of the song and structure, rhyme, rhythm, point of view, phrasing and many other tools that have proven so useful to Grammy winners John Mayer and Gillian Welch and seminar participants across the globe.
+In this session, Pat will look at selected songs, taking time to work out any kinks, focusing on prosody between the intent of the song and structure, rhyme, rhythm, point of view, phrasing and many other tools that have proven so useful to Grammy winners John Mayer and Gillian Welch and seminar participants across the globe.
 No one demands more of a song than Pat, and he can show you how to take it all the places it could go to cross the "finished" line, while millions cheer.

 Lyric Structure: Supporting your ideas with structure